theKashey/rewiremock/README.md

  # Jest
  Jest is a very popular testing framework, but it has one issue - is already contain mocking support.

+ > Do not use rewiremock and jest.
+Even if it is possible.

  ## Jest will not allow ANY other mocking library to coexists with Jest
  To use rewiremock with Jest add to the beginning of your file
  ```js